You can add, modify, and duplicate shapes to add custom graphic elements to slides in your Presentation.

 To rotate shapes, use the blue anchor at the top of the shape.
 Holding down Alt while rotating will snap the rotation in 15 degree increments.

-To choose fill color and outlines for the shape, click the Fill icon in the toolbar and select a color.
-Click the Outline tool and apply weight, style and color.
+To choose a fill color for the shape, click the Fill icon in the toolbar and select a color.
+Click the desired color.
+Then choose the Outline tool and apply weight, style and color.
 You can also add text to a shape by double clicking the object.

 Transparency effects can also be added to enhance layered objects.
 To adjust transparency levels, click the Fill icon in the toolbar and set the transparency percentage.